Cerrone

-Marc Cerrone (/fr/; born 24 May 1952) is a French disco drummer, composer, record producer and creator of concerts.
+Marc Cerrone (/fr/; born 24 May 1952), known mononymously as Cerrone, is a French disco drummer, composer, conductor, DJ, record producer and creator of concerts.
 Cerrone is a producer of 1970s and 1980s disco songs.
 He has sold over 30 million albums worldwide, including over four million copies in France, and eight million copies of Supernature.
 The single "Love in C Minor" (1976) reached No. 3 and was in the charts for two months, selling three million copies.
 With "Supernature" (1977), Cerrone merged symphonic orchestration with synthesisers.
 At the 1978 Billboard Disco Forum, Cerrone received six awards, including Disco Artist of the Year.

 In addition to Love in C Minor, Cerrone's Paradise and Supernature, Marc Cerrone enjoyed success in Europe with albums such as Cerrone IV: The Golden Touch (1978), Where Are You Now (1983), The Collector (1985), Human Nature (1994) and more recently with the dance albums Hysteria (2002) and Celebrate (2007).
 Cerrone is also known for live performances.
 In 1991, he played on the show Harmony to celebrate the launch of Japan's first high-definition TV satellite.
 The rock opera was played to over 800,000 spectators at Tokyo harbour.
 Cerrone adapted "Harmony" for the theatre.
 In 1992, the musical Dreamtime, which was based on an original story by Cerrone, ran for 140 shows on Broadway at New York's Ed Sullivan Theater.

-Cerrone has recorded and performed with Nile Rodgers, Toto, Laura Branigan, Jocelyn Brown, La Toya Jackson and Axelle Red.
-His music has been sampled by artists such as the Avalanches, Bob Sinclar, the Beastie Boys and Run-DMC.
+Cerrone has recorded and performed with artists such as Nile Rodgers, Toto, Laura Branigan, Jocelyn Brown, La Toya Jackson and Axelle Red.
+His music has been sampled by the Avalanches, Bob Sinclar, the Beastie Boys and Run-DMC.